 The downside?
 It required more server resources to build and thus the content would be delivered to the user slower than if it had been an old-school static HTML file.

 This last point is important when we're talking about JAMstack websites: shifting the workload from server-side to client-side.

 Why use the JAMstack architecture?

 The main reason to go with JAMstack instead of a traditional approach to website development is to go as server-less as possible.
-That means taking away as many tasks as possible and pushing them to the client instead to enable for less server request and thus better performance and faster load times.
+That means taking away as many tasks as possible and pushing them to the client instead to enable fewer server requests and thus better performance and faster load times.

 The only way to do that is to think of the tech stack in a different way than previously.
 The classic way of talking about a tech stack is to mention operation systems and databases.

-With JAMstack you instead focus on a different level of the tech stack: the level that are actually real constraints on a project.
+With JAMstack you instead focus on a different level of the tech stack: the level that is actually the real constraint on a project.